Why an Exit Strategy Is Helpful When Leaving a Job

 You know that your employer hates to fire employees and that the termination process is arduous and lengthy for all participants.
 Your employer needs to establish cause and avoid any hint of discrimination.

-So, an exit strategy might appeal to your employer, too.
+So, an exit strategy might appeal to your employer.
 No lawsuits.
 No acrimony.
 The unwanted employee is gone.
-Get over your hesitation.
 An exit strategy may be the best path for both you and your employer.

 You're a smart employee.
 You can read the small signals in your workplace.
 You didn't get a raise.
 Employees are complaining about you.
 The one-on-one's with your manager are increasing and growing increasingly focused on performance expectations and problems.
 You've checked out the signs to look for when employment termination is nigh.